Souvenir Shopping in Downtown Truckee

 Kalifornia Jean Bar 10092 Donner Pass Road, Truckee, CA

 This is my favorite clothing boutique in downtown Truckee!
 The items can be a bit of a splurge, but are soooo cute!
 I have my eye on a couple items from their Tahoe Soul line.
-They recently took a pledge to dedicate 15% of their shelf space to black owned businesses including a fabulous yellow and blue toile face mask from Royal Jelly Harlem.
+Last year they pledged to dedicate 15% of their shelf space to black owned businesses.
 They also have locations in Squaw Valley , Tahoe City and Napa.

 Truckee Thursdays Summer Street Festival

 The best time to see all that historic, downtown Truckee has to offer is from 5:00 – 8:30 pm on Truckee Thursdays.
 For eleven Thursdays each summer, downtown Truckee transforms to a vibrant street festival.
 Tents featuring local and regional artisans line the streets and food trucks, a beer garden and a stage featuring live music are set up next to the train station.
 The fire staton offers a quiet spot to feed and change young children as well as a place to purchase Truckee Fire Department apparel, including Big Truck hats that the company customized and donated to benefit the department.
-The best way to get to Truckee Thursdays is on one of the free shuttles.
-See the shuttle route and schedule here.
+In past years the best way to get to Truckee Thursdays is on one of the free shuttles.
 The shuttle will help you avoid trying to find parking and has stops at popular locations to stay such as Northstar and Tahoe Donner.
+I believe shuttle service has been suspended for summer 2021, but hopefully it will return next year along with an expanded schedule.

 If food trucks aren’t your style, I would recommend booking a reservation at the Truckee Tavern for dinner.
 We sat on the upstairs balcony and enjoyed a fabulous meal while watching the excitement down below and listening to the live music playing across the way.
 I recommend making reservations well in advance of your Thursday night visit.
 After dinner we stopped at the Little Truckee Ice Creamery truck (read more about the Little Truckee Ice Creamery here) and licked our cones while browsing the different tents.
 Two of my favorites were the Tahoe University tent that sold apparel with a cool retro vibe and the BellaDrops tent that featured gorgeous, artisan designed, hand painted leather jewelry.